privacyidea/privacyidea-owncloud-app/README.md

-# privacyIDEA ownCloud plugin for two factor authentication with privacyIDEA
+# privacyIDEA ownCloud plugin for two-factor authentication with privacyIDEA

 ## Requirements